-Don't waste your almond or oat pulp after making homemade plant milks.
-Use it to make hearty and chewy Oat Pulp Cookies or Almond Pulp Cookies!
+Don't waste your oat, coconut, or almond pulp after making homemade dairy-free milk.
+Use it to make hearty and chewy Oat Pulp Cookies, Almond Pulp Cookies, or Coconut Pulp Cookies!

 Because reducing food waste and eating cookies is always a good idea, right?
-And there's no better combo than milk and cookies!
+And there's no better combo than milk and cookies.
+It's like a 2-for-1 kind of deal!

 Inevitably when you make plant milks (except cashew milk which needs no straining), you end up with some pulp leftover, and that's where we start with this oat pulp or almond pulp cookies recipe.
 Take that damp pulp, add some regular cookie ingredients and you're in business!